galenholt/HydroBOT/README.md

 ### Python dependency

-To run the current built in EWR module, HydroBOT needs a Python environment containing `py_ewr` (currently py-ewr 2.3.7).
+To run the current built in EWR module, HydroBOT needs a Python environment containing `py_ewr` (currently 2.3.7).
 The package will manage that for you if you just start using it- on first use, the package checks the environment and either uses an existing python environment or builds one with that dependency when the package is loaded.